 Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

-Company secured Exploration Licence Applications (ELA’s) covering a total area of 3,824km across the Barbwire Terrace, a structurally high platform within the Canning Basin containing known MVT-style zinc and lead mineralisation within prospective carbonate stratigraphy.
+Sipa has a large Exploration License Application across the Barbwire Terrace, a structurally high platform within the Canning Basin containing known Mississippi Valley style (MVT) zinc and lead mineralisation within prospective carbonate stratigraphy.

-The project represents a district-scale exploration opportunity for large-scale discoveries in a commodity with favourable market fundamentals, and therefore complements its existing Kitgum Pader Nickel-Copper Project in Uganda (joint ventured with Rio Tinto) and its Paterson North Copper-Gold Project in the Paterson Province of WA.
+The project represents a district-scale exploration opportunity for large-scale discoveries in a commodity with favourable market fundamentals, and therefore complements our Ugandan Nickel-Copper Project, and Paterson North Copper-Gold Project in the Paterson Province of WA.

-The newly-secured Barbwire Terrace Project contains similar carbonate sequences to those of the highly mineralised Lennard Shelf, a premier global MVT zinc-lead province, with both areas forming opposing and parallel margins of the Fitzroy Trough (Figure 1).
+The Barbwire Terrace Project contains similar carbonate sequences to those of the highly mineralised Lennard Shelf, a premier MVT zinc-lead province, with both areas forming opposing and parallel margins of the Fitzroy Trough.

-Figure 1: Location and Geology of Devonian Carbonate hosted zinc-lead mineralisation, Lennard Shelf deposits with prospective Barbwire Terrace tenements
+Figure 1: Location and Geology of Devonian Carbonate hosted zinc-lead mineralisation, Lennard Shelf deposits with Sipa's Barbwire Terrace tenement

 The Canning Basin has known zinc-lead deposit endowment in the Lennard Shelf region with a pre-development mineral inventory of 40.6Mt at 7.9% Zn and 3.1% Pb in the Lennard Shelf deposits, (Cadjebut, Pillara and others along the trend) and 170Mt at 4.1% Zn and 2.7% Pb at Admiral Bay, another MVT-type carbonate-hosted deposit originally discovered in 1981 by oil explorers.